sfc-gh-mkulakowski/WAF-Skills/README.md

   available_inputs: [<string>, ...]  # e.g., "PHC output", "account usage exports", "RBAC doc"

-5) Eval-driven development: what to write + how to validate The repo guidance is explicit: eval cases are the spec and you measure improvements via Pass@k .
-The handbook also clarifies each eval has setup/execution/validation steps and validation should be a checklist .
-A practical eval plan (WAF-focused)
+5) Eval-driven development: what to write + how to validate A practical eval plan (WAF-focused)

 Start with 6 eval cases:
 	1. Full WAF, all pillars, regulated, multi-region
 	2. Single pillar: Security, regulated, private connectivity required